An ambitious mission

 Plan International also deployed Okta’s Lifecycle Management for Workplace by Facebook and Office 365.
-The organisation is working on custom development for its old identity synchronisation solution to integrate with Lifecycle Management as well.
+The organization is working on custom development for its old identity synchronization solution to integrate with Lifecycle Management as well.
 Automation and pre-integrated provisioning are just two of the time and cost saving benefits to the charity.
 These features drastically reduce the hours previously spent on manual IT work, and the possibility for error when assigning permissions.

 Plan International has also found value in the Okta Integration Network.
 The network enables fast, seamless integrations with apps, human resources information systems, and infrastructure as a service provider.